 OUR PLAN TO COMPLY WITH THE IPS

-We have a plan for how we will comply with the IPS.
-The IPS Plan can be viewed from this link.
+We have an Information Publication Plan for how we will comply with the IPS.

 WHO WE ARE

 The ABS’ statistical operations are divided into a number of groups.
-For more information on the ABS’ organisational structure, please refer to our Organisational Chart.
+Information on the ABS’ organisational structure can be found at our Organisational Chart.

 WHAT WE DO

 The ABS Act established the role of the Australian Statistician and defines the functions of the ABS.
 Section 6 of the ABS Act states the role of the Statistician and the ABS is:

 - to constitute the central statistical authority for the Australian Government and, by arrangements with the governments of the states, provide statistical services for those governments

 - to collect, compile, analyse and disseminate statistics and related information